A05annex/SwervePathPlanning/README.md

 ## Field Description

 The field is described in a <tt>.json</tt> file read into the path planner and displayed as the background field context during path planning.
+The Path Planner always displays the field axes ([0.0,0.0] is center field), and the standard field outline.
+The field description adds the game elements for the season-specific game.

 To simplify field description there is a section of the description for game <tt>components</tt> where you describe game elements like the scoring pieces, scoring targets, scoring piece depots, etc; and a <tt>field</tt> section that lets you position components and describe which alliance (if any) they belong to.